syl20bnr/spacemacs/README.md

  [Flycheck][flycheck]
  - custom fringe bitmaps for [git gutter][git-gutter].
  - dedicated startup page with a mode aimed at easily managing `Spacemacs`

-`Spacemacs` syntax highlighting is also different from the majority of other Emacs configurations: instead of colorized keywords, `Spacemacs` has *colorized variables and functions* using the [rainbow identifiers][rainbow-identifiers] mode.
-Each variable and function has a unique color associated to it.

 ## Commands